drepo-eth/site/content/drepo/intro/securing-supply-chain/index.md

 initiatives and programs like the [CVE](https://www.cve.org/) and the [GitHub Advisory Database](https://github.com/advisories) were introduced to coordinate and communicate security issues in libraries and applications.
-Furthermore, the U.S. President also issued an [executive order](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/12/executive-order-on-improving-the-nations-cybersecurity/) to improve cybersecurity to counter recent hacks and ransomware attacks.
+Furthermore, the US President also issued an [executive order](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/12/executive-order-on-improving-the-nations-cybersecurity/) to improve cybersecurity to counter recent hacks and ransomware attacks.
 Combined with the trend towards _DevSecOps_, it shows the growing importance of